A lot or a little?

 Is it any good?

-The dialogue, costumes, and sets are so campy they make the original Star Trek look sophisticated.
-The show takes itself so seriously that it's funny, although kids young enough to find it entertaining will probably miss the unintentional humor.
+The dialogue, costumes, and sets in this series are so campy they make the original Star Trek look sophisticated.
+Power Rangers SPD takes itself so seriously that it's funny, although kids young enough to find it entertaining will probably miss the unintentional humor.
 Little attention is paid to character development or interaction; instead, the show glories in extended fight scenes, combining martial arts combat with sci-fi shoot-'em-ups.

 The series plays into kids' fantasies of empowerment, and some viewers may revel in the excitement of one fight scene after another.
 Still, the fighting is all the show really has to offer.
 The characters seem to exist only to do battle and have little to occupy themselves with when they're not clobbering the bad guys.
 Viewers young enough to find the simplistic plots entertaining may still be young enough to blur the line between real and fantasy violence, which makes this show problematic.

 Families can talk about the difference between real and fantasy violence.
-Is it ever OK to fight in real life the way they do in the series?
+Is it ever OK to fight in real life the way they do in Power Rangers SPD?

 Is it ever OK to hurt bad guys?
 Who do your kids think "bad guys" are in real life?